oksanat/ucine/README.md

 * Fun Facts
 * Plot

-Click on a "Street View" icon to wander the locations and see what you ou stumble upon.
+Click on a **"Street View"** icon to wander the locations and see what you ou stumble upon.

 If available:
-* Click on a "Imdb" icon to open Imdb movie page
+* Click on a **"Imdb"** icon to open Imdb movie page
-* Click on a "Poster" icon to open poster image
+* Click on a **"Poster"** icon to open poster image

-<small>"I am feeling lucky" button won't be able to determine your location on live demo site because it requires https.</small>
+> "I am feeling lucky" button won't be able to determine your location on live demo site because it requires https.

 ## Application
 * Node.js backend with Express and MongoDB